 Granadero produces very high yields of uniform, attractive, bright red, 4-5 oz. tomatoes with very good flavor.
 Thick-walled fruit; ideal for fresh tomato sauces, salsas, and salads.
 Broad disease resistance package keeps Granadero healthy even under heavy disease pressure.
-High resistance to fusarium wilt races 1, 2, powdery mildew, tobacco mosaic virus, verticillium wilt; and intermediate resistance to nematodes and tomato spotted wilt virus.
+High resistance to Fusarium wilt races 1, 2, powdery mildew, tobacco mosaic virus, Verticillium wilt; and intermediate resistance to nematodes and tomato spotted wilt virus.
 Low susceptibility to blossom end rot.
 Indeterminate.
-Organically grown.
+USDA Certified Organic.
 Avg.
 10,150 seeds/oz.
 Packet: 15 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.